Why It Works

 Step 2: Brown Mirepoix

-After browning and setting aside the bones and meat, in go a large carrot, a couple of stalks of celery, and a large onion, all roughly chopped and cooked until lightly browned.
+After you brown and set aside the bones and meat, in go a large carrot, a couple of stalks of celery, and a large onion, all roughly chopped and cooked until lightly browned.

 Step 3: Add Wine